Unit 5 - Practice Quiz

 B. Mesopotamia (Tigris-Euphrates Valley)

-C. Indus River Valley
+C. Nile River Valley

 45 Walter Christaller's Central Place Theory uses the concepts of 'range' and 'threshold' to explain the size, spacing, and number of settlements.
 In a hypothetical, uniform plain, what would be the most likely consequence of a technological innovation that drastically increases the range for most goods and services?